Celtic Park: Original Celtic Park (1888–1892)

+New Celtic Park (1892–1904)

 The new stadium was built in a disused brickyard at Janefield Street, 200 yards from the old site.
 The first turf, which had been transported from County Donegal, was laid by Irish patriot Michael Davitt and planted with shamrocks.
 He recited a verse that said the turf would "take root and flourish", but it was stolen soon afterwards.
 A journalist said the move was like "leaving the graveyard to enter paradise", which led to the ground being nicknamed "Paradise", although it is also often referred to as "Parkhead".
 The new Celtic Park was opened on 20 August 1892 with a match against Renton.
 A journalist writing in the Athletic News described Celtic Park as the best ground in Britain at the time, a title for which it may only have been challenged by Goodison Park, the home of Everton.
 Celtic Park was immediately successful, attracting record gate receipts and an attendance of 45,107 for the Scotland v England game in the 1894 British Home Championship.
-Celtic F.C. purchased the site for £100,000 in 1897.
+Celtic purchased the site for £100,000 in 1897.

 The new stadium initially consisted of terracing with a capacity of approximately 40,000.
 It was an elongated oval shape, similar to Hampden Park.
 A running track and concrete cycling track were also constructed around the periphery of the pitch.
 On the northern side of the pitch there was a pavilion and a seated stand.
 In 1894, Celtic built the first ever press box at a football stadium in Britain, located high up on the main stand at Celtic Park.
 Later in the 1890s, club director James Grant financed the construction of an enclosed windowed stand (completed in 1899), built on stilts on the south side of the pitch.
 The spectators watched through sliding windows from padded seats, but they had to climb four flights of stairs to reach their position and the windows frequently steamed up.

+Fire and rebuilding (1904–1957)

 In May 1904, a fire destroyed the older north grandstand and severely damaged the adjacent pavilion; this prompted Celtic to buy the newer Grant Stand outright.
 The north enclosure was rebuilt by the following year.

-By 1927 the Grant Stand had become unsafe and was demolished, to be replaced in summer 1929 by a new single-tier Main Stand, designed by Duncan and Kerr.
+By 1927, the Grant Stand had become unsafe and was demolished, to be replaced in summer 1929 by a new single-tier Main Stand, designed by Duncan and Kerr.
 This stand, which cost £35,000 and provided 4,800 seats, was smaller and less ornate than the Main Stand at Ibrox.
 The Celtic Park main stand had a similar feature to Ibrox, however, in the pedimented roof gable over the press box.
 Prior to its completion, the old pavilion on the opposite side of the field which dated from the original construction of the ground in 1892 and had partly escaped the 1904 fire (it had been 'reduced to cinders' in that blaze according to hastily filed contemporary reports) burned down entirely in March 1929, destroying some of the club's old records and photographs (the trophies were stored elsewhere).